danilomendes12/mtg-oracle/README.md

 # mtg oracle

-Mtg oracle is a discord bot for magic the gathering players.
+Mtg oracle is a discord bot for Magic the Gathering players.

 ### Install
 To use the oracle at your discord server, authorize it [here](https://discordapp.com/oauth2/authorize?client_id=701266952051752991&scope=bot&permissions=3072).